 Can You Teach a Dog How To Read?

-Dogs are intelligent animals and are able to quickly learn new skills or ‘tricks’.
-While it is possible to train dogs to recognize letters and words and even to have them react to these words, dogs are not able to read like we can.
-So while dogs are unable to learn to read sentences and paragraphs, they do have the ability to recognize the shapes of letters and some simple words.
+Dogs are intelligent animals and can quickly learn new skills or ‘tricks.’
+While it is possible to train dogs to recognize letters and words and even have them react to these words, dogs cannot read as we can.
+So while dogs are unable to learn to read sentences and paragraphs, they can recognize the shapes of letters and some simple words.

 Can Animals Read?

-Just like dogs, other animal species such as primates have also shown they have the ability to recognize symbols.
-Alas, along with dogs other animal species such as primates are only recognizing symbols and are not actually comprehending the meaning of what they are seeing or ‘reading’.
+Like dogs, other animal species, such as primates, have also shown that they can recognize symbols.
+Alas, along with dogs, other animal species such as primates are only recognizing characters and are not comprehending the meaning of what they are seeing or ‘reading.’

 How Can I Train My Dog To Read?

 Teaching your dog tricks can be great fun.
 Not only can training your dog to do some tricks add some fun to your obedience training, but it’s fun to show off your dog’s tricks once they’re mastered.
 If you want to teach your dog a trick that will wow crowds and astound audiences, teach your dog how to recognize his A, B, Cs.